sindre0830/extract-project-version/.github/SECURITY.md

 ## Supported Versions

-We prioritize the security of this GitHub Action and strive to address vulnerabilities as soon as they are identified.
-However, please note that **only the latest version of this Action will receive security updates and patches**.
+The security of this GitHub Action is a top priority, and we are committed to addressing vulnerabilities promptly.
+Please note that **only the latest version of this Action will receive security updates and patches**.

-- If you are not using the latest version, we strongly recommend upgrading to ensure you benefit from the most up-to-date security measures.
+- If you are using an older version, we strongly recommend upgrading to the latest version to benefit from the most up-to-date security measures.

 ## Reporting a Vulnerability

-If you discover a potential security vulnerability, please follow these steps:
+If you discover a potential security vulnerability, please take the following action:

-1. **Create an Issue**: Use the Bug Report template to describe the issue in detail.
-   - Be explicit about the vulnerability, including steps to reproduce it if possible.
+- **Report the Issue**: Open an issue using the Bug Report template and describe the vulnerability in detail.
+Include clear steps to reproduce the issue if possible.
-   - Do not include sensitive information in the issue.
-If required, we will provide a secure method for additional communication.
+  **Note**: Do not include sensitive or confidential information in the issue.
+If needed, we will provide a secure communication channel for further details.

-We greatly appreciate your efforts to keep this project secure!
+Thank you for helping keep this project secure!
+Your contributions to maintaining its security are highly valued.